 Of course, anyone could graduate to Heaven by becoming fully Christ-like during this lifetime.
 Good luck with that.
 Could we attempt it by means of an infinite series of painful reincarnations?
 Here we are: the graduates of billions of years of painful reincarnations and two thousand years of weapon Christianity.
 Who would dare presume to have come any closer success at this task?

-Weapon mentors like the apostle Paul, John of Revelation, St. Augustine and their wacko supporters have compounded this error ever since.
+Weapon mentors like the apostle Paul, John of Revelation, St. Augustine and their wacko supporters have compounded the same error ever since.
 They’ve confabulated the obvious dead-end lie of in-this-world salvation through some dubious, hierarchy-mediated verbal contract during this lifetime, followed by a Gott-Mit-Uns end-times nightmare.
 Overseen by a Loving God?
 Get real!

 That eerily resembles the fate concentration camp inductees had to endure.
 “Take the line to the right if I think you may serve some purpose, or the one to the left if I deem you too feeble for our scheme.”
 No self-respecting God would sully Himself in this manner, only psychopaths would.

 The outcome?
 Two thousand years of brutality and hypocrisy mediated by so-called “Christian” authorities.